-Figure 2: The typical composition of InfraBuild's bar and mesh products
+Figure 2: The typical composition of InfraBuild's hot rolled structural and merchant bar products

 A range of alloys are used to manufacture the products and grades represented in this EPD.
 The use of alloys has been aggregated and averaged in this EPD.
 The impact of utilising alloys to produce different grades or products has no material impact on the outcome of this EPD.